yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 ~~~~~~~~~~~~~~~~~~~~~
 The Endpoint controller should be extended to support the flows involving
 route/ingress resources.
-The Endpoint controller should add/delete all it's members to/from the LbaaS pool mentioned above, in case
+The Endpoint controller should add/delete all its members to/from the LbaaS pool mentioned above, in case
 a route/ingress is pointing this Endpoint as it's destination.

 The L7 router driver
 ~~~~~~~~~~~~~~~~~~~~~
 The L7 router manager, ingress/ocp-route controllers and endpoint controller will call the L7 router driver services to create the L7 routing entities chain.
-The L7 router will rely on neutron LbaaS functionality.
+The L7 router driver will rely on neutron LbaaS functionality.

 **Note:** Neutron LbaaS L7 functions are implemented *only* for the OCTAVIA provider, in case L7 routing is required the Neutron LbaaS provider must be configured to be OCTAVIA.

-A diagram describing L7 router entities is given below:
+A diagram describing L7 router driver entities is given below:

 .. image:: ../../images/l7_routing_neutron_entities.svg
     :alt: L7 routing entities